Irish Real Tennis Association

 The Irish Real Tennis Association's main focus is the restoration of the Dublin real tennis court.
 The court was built in 1885 by Sir Edward Guinness, and hosted the 1890 world championship.
 It was played on until 1939, when it was bequeathed to the Irish State, to be used as a real tennis court.
 Sadly, this wish was not followed, and the court is not currently playable.

-March, 2024: The court is currently included in a (second) planning application by the Commissioners for Public Works to create a Children's Science Centre.
-This application is largely a re-submission of the 2016 application, updated (among other differences) to incorporate the condition imposed by An Bord Pleanála in 2016 that “The developer shall submit a detailed proposal to the planning authority for the temporary reinstatement of the penthouse galleries and any other essential features required for playing Real Tennis matches.”
-Indeed, the new application states “The An Bord Pleanála conditions of the 2016 grant of permission relating to the Real Tennis Court have been fully incorporated into this new application”, and “The Real Tennis Court building will be refurbished including the restoration of the tennis court (to a playable condition), and to facilitate space for temporary displays and exhibitions.
+April, 2024: An Bord Pleanála has granted permission for a planning application of September 2022 by the Commissioners for Public Works to create a Children’s Science Centre.
+This proposal is largely a re-submission of an application from 2016.
+The new application states that “The Real Tennis Court building will be refurbished including the restoration of the tennis court (to a playable condition), and to facilitate space for temporary displays and exhibitions.

 Details available here.